Symmetric orthogonalization and probabilistic weights in resource quantification: Löwdin Weights

 Once the vector \(\mathbf{b}\) is obtained (physically, the coefficients \(\left\{b_k\right\}_{k=1}^{d}\) in the Löwdin basis can be seen as renormalized contributions of the original non-orthogonal basis states), the weight contribution of the \(k\)-th orthogonalized basis vector to the state \(\ket{\alpha}\) is computed as follows:

-These weights form a probability distribution since \(w_k^{\text{L}} (\alpha) \geq 0\) and \(\sum_{k=1}^{d} w_k^{\text{L}} (\alpha) = 1\).
+Since these weights correspond to the diagonal elements of the density matrix in the Löwdin (orthonormal) basis, they are probabilities by definition, satisfying \(w_k^{\text{L}} (\alpha) \geq 0\) and \(\sum_{k=1}^{d} w_k^{\text{L}} (\alpha) = 1\).
 They capture the \textit{effective contribution} of each non-orthogonal basis vector to the physical state, interpreted through its orthonormal Löwdin image.
 More specifically, Eq.~\eqref{LöwdinWeightsD} shows how the original coefficients \(\left\{a_k\right\}_{k=1}^{d}\), along with the pairwise overlaps \(\langle{c_i} | {c_j}\rangle\) (\(i \neq j\)), determine the distribution of the state \(\ket{\alpha}\) over the Löwdin basis.
 From another perspective, these weights quantify how strongly the state \(\ket{\alpha}\) aligns with the orthonormal directions \(\ket{k}\), providing a consistent generalization of probabilistic weights to the non-orthogonal setting, while preserving geometric and physical interpretability.